mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-04.md

     10. After completing the above plugin you should create a [plugin to retrieve data from external source](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag) such us Azure AI Search and generate grounded responses with semantic search.
 Use the AI Search data source you created in previous challenges.

     Semantic search utilizes vector databases to understand and retrieve information based on the meaning and context of the query rather than just matching keywords.
-This method allows the search engine to grasp the nuances of language, such as synonyms, related concepts, and the overall intent behind a query.

     Semantic search excels in environments where user queries are complex, open-ended, or require a deeper understanding of the content.
 For example, searching for "best smartphones for photography" would yield results that consider the context of photography features in smartphones, rather than just matching the words "best," "smartphones," and "photography."

     When providing an LLM with a semantic search function, you typically only need to define a function with a single search query.
 The LLM will then use this function to retrieve the necessary information.
 Below is an example of a semantic search function that uses Azure AI Search to find documents similar to a given query.

-    ```code
+    ```csharp
     using System.ComponentModel;
     using System.Text.Json.Serialization;
     using Azure;